wgraves6/SDSemi-Spin-Coater/improved_spin_coater/README.md

 | SDA/SCL (Wire1) | OLED + Knob | Qwiic header |
 | SDA/SCL (Wire) | free | standard I2C header |

-All other digital pins support interrupts on the Giga R1, so additional interrupt-driven sensors have plenty of options.

 ---